baleeds/trusted/README.md

-# LocalStorage Schema
+# Trusted

-LocalStorage Schema solves three main problems:
+Make localStorage trusted by solving three problems:

 - Validate localStorage values against a schema, or using a custom validation function.
 - Set default values to prevent receiving null values.